pitabyte/Bluedit/README.md

 # Bluedit

 This app is a Reddit clone.
-Check out the live server [here](https://ancient-sierra-83549.herokuapp.com/)
+Check out the live server [here](https://ancient-sierra-83549.herokuapp.com/).

 # Key Features

 * Login and Registration
 * Dynamic upvoting, editing and replying
-* Search bar
+* Dynamic search bar
+* Nested comments
-*
+* And more...

 ## How to use
 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line: